-UP Baguio in the mountain province of Benguet is a leading institution in the Northern Philippines in the areas of science, mathematics, social sciences, and the humanities.
+UP Baguio, located in Baguio City, Benguet Province, is a lead institution in the Northern Philippines in the areas of science, mathematics, social sciences, and the humanities.
 It is internationally noted for its Cordillera Studies program.

 The University of the Philippines Baguio follows the General Admission Requirements of the University of the Philippines System to ensure the admission of students who carry the Tatak UP.

 Frequently Asked Questions (FAQs)